12: Of Preparation

 “Remember all that I have told you,” Ahn said.
 “Keep me here in the world with you, guardian.”

-Moya didn’t trust herself to speak, just nodding.
+Mora didn’t trust herself to speak, just nodding.
 She waited, one hand pressed to her guardian’s amulet, the other resting on Ahn’s shoulder.
 Before she could second-guess herself, or beg him to stop, she whispered the opening words of a guardian’s invocation for safety.

-Moya flinched as he lifted his dagger, pricking his finger enough to let several ruby drops fall to the center of the circle even while she held him.
+Mora flinched as he lifted his dagger, pricking his finger enough to let several ruby drops fall to the center of the circle even while she held him.
 The blood steamed as it hit the dirty floor, but not from heat.
 The air was already freezing, her breath puffing out in ephemeral clouds.

 Stay calm.
 Keep speaking the Guardian’s Prayer, she reminded herself.

 Ahn began a different incantation, this one in the harsh language he had used against the Awakened.
 Jagged words, like broken stone and shattered glass, beat against the air.
-The candle flames rose impossibly high; the leywater in its bowl began to churn and swirl.
+The candle flames rose high; the leywater in its bowl began to churn and swirl.
 Wind rushed around them, the salt circle trembled, and Ahn’s aethermagic flared, a dome of ghostly blue light.

-“I invoke the Source’s protection,” Moya recited, voice gaining strength, “the light from the guardians of the past, and the strength within me.
+“I invoke the Source’s protection,” Mora recited, voice gaining strength, “the light from the guardians of the past, and the strength within me.
 I call upon this power to protect my charge for the highest good.”

 Nothing happened.
 No Dregs, no rotten sulfurous stench, no eerie green Kraah lights.
 Just the air restless around them, the leywater foaming, the floor beneath them shuddering.
 Then—